nightsense/forgotten/README.md

 # forgotten

-A vim theme inspired by the [Oblivion keycap set](https://oblotzky.github.io/sa-oblivion/) by oblotzky (which was in turn inspired by the Oblivion tmTheme by Paolo Borelli).
+A vim theme inspired by the [Oblivion keycap set](https://oblotzky.github.io/sa-oblivion/) by oblotzky (which was inspired by the Oblivion tmTheme by Paolo Borelli).

 ## screenshots